 Over that summer, herbs that had never grown there before, grew.
 Trees that hadn’t had fruit for ten years grew a harvest.
 A small tree that was planted that year bore fruit.
 “It was incredible,” says Dr. Alicia.
 “I was like, okay, I think I am in the right place to start.”

 As a naturopathic physician, a big part of what Dr. Alicia does is education.
 She teaches classes on the foundations of health including basic ways to use food as medicine.
-She teaches at community centers like Shakespeare and Company, local libraries and senior centers.
+She teaches at community centers, local libraries and senior centers.

 Dr. Alicia is all about community empowerment, with a focus on prevention and wellness as a life philosophy.
 “This is our one body, so how can we get the best use out of it?” she says.

-Dr. Alicia is taking patients starting in February at the new Nature Nurture Farmacy location in Chehalis.
+Dr. Alicia is taking patients at Nature Nurture Farmacy in Chehalis.
 The accessible first-floor space allows for different care options and techniques such as hydrotherapy foot baths, constitutional hydrotherapy, and a sauna for a quick detox.
 Treatments can range from treating acute illness such as a cold/flu or to help with chronic health conditions, allergies, general detox and aging well.
 Bodywork and massage are other options for treating a variety of ailments.
 With the new space, there’s an opportunity for other care providers to offer various treatments such as community acupuncture and classes at an affordable rate.